-How to Apply: Applicants for the first cycle of grants (October 11thdeadline) should propose a small-scale redesign for a course or a program that will run in Spring 2020.
-Applicants for the second cycle of grants (March 6thdeadline) should propose their redesigns for a course or program that will run in Summer 2020 or Fall 2020.
+How to Apply: Applicants for the first cycle of grants (October 11th deadline) should propose a small-scale redesign for a course or a program that will run in Spring 2020.
+Applicants for the second cycle of grants (March 6th deadline) and the extra cycle of grants (May 29th deadline) should propose their redesigns for a course or program that will run in Summer 2020 or Fall 2020.
 We welcome individual or team proposals for CTRs.

 Proposals should include: 1) your name(s); 2) department or unit; 3) course or program to be redesigned; 4) the number of students who will benefit from the proposed redesign; 5) a 200-word rationale explaining the role critical thinking currently plays in your course or program and how the redesign will help you to more intentionally teach and assess critical thinking; and 6) a brief statement from your department chair or immediate supervisor confirming support for your proposal.

 Preference will be given to proposals that specifically discuss the ways in which the redesign will address the QEP Student Learning Outcomes:

 - Gather pertinent facts or ideas to explore complex issues or problems